raghibhuda/ds-algo-implementation/linked_list/singly_linked_list/README.md

 # Linked List
-A linked list is just like a treasure map of [Indiana Jones](https://en.wikipedia.org/wiki/Indiana_Jones) All the mysterious places have two things in common
+A linked list is just like a treasure map of [Indiana Jones](https://en.wikipedia.org/wiki/Indiana_Jones).
+In the map, all the mysterious places have two things in common
 - Ancient artifacts/treasure
 - Clue for the next place